 How quickly or slowly the price changed reflects how much the demand or supply for a particular company, its products, or products in the industry it’s part of.

 How much the price goes up or down also contributes to this statistic.
-For example, a sudden significant increase in demand will result in a proportionately large increase in share prices – as a shareholder, you should know more about eligible and non-eligible dividends, too.
+For example, a sudden significant increase in demand will result in a proportionately large increase in share prices – after you become a shareholder you should know more about eligible and non-eligible dividends, and read the post on equity, too.
+That also brings us to this post on why a company can opt to pay its investors with dividends – other than dividends, common stocks also guarantee capital appreciation to investors – or stock buybacks.

 Also, is the change exclusive to the company you’re researching or other companies in the same industry as well?
 Knowing this can show you the scale over which the change is happening.